PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 5.     return n1 * recursive_factorial (n1 - 1);
 6. }
 ```
-In this `C` code snippet, the function `recursive_factorial` is a direct recursive function, since there is a call to itself inside the body (line 5).
-In contrast, the following function is not direct recursive; even though there is function call at line 4, the callee is not the function itself:
+In the above `C` code snippet, the function `recursive_factorial` is a direct recursive function, since there is a call to itself inside the body (line 5).
+In contrast, the following function is not direct recursive; even though there is a function call at line 4, the callee is not the function itself:
 ```c
 1. int iterative_factorial(int n1){
 2.     int res = 1;